mj-xmr/SolOptXMR/docs/safety.md

 Or as a rule of thumb easy to remember: the + (red) can always be connected alone.
 The same rule applies to all the other bipolar connectors as well.

+### Advanced and generic terminal handling
+Below is a coloured diagram that represents a generic procedure of connection of 2 elements - a charged battery and a dead battery, which may serve as an alias for an energy consumer, that can't be switched off during the connection:

+TODO: PICTURE

 ## Voltage of the system
 The general rule is, that from the safety perspective's alone, the lower the voltage, the safer the system is.
 While a 24V system delivers slightly more economic alternative (in an optimistic case) to the safer 12V system, it might not be worth it, especially if you have nasty kids running around.